CenterForOpenScience/Policies-and-Procedures/index.md

 Pay dates for COS staff are on the 15th and the 30/31 of each month (or last business day preceding the 15th or the last day of the month).
 When a payday falls on a holiday, the pay date will be on the last business day prior to the holiday.
 COS is required by law to make certain deductions for federal and state withholding taxes and social security.
 COS employees may voluntarily have deductions made from their paychecks on a pre-tax basis to pay for any dependent(s) health and dental insurance coverage.

-COS aims to direct deposit all paychecks, however, in circumstances when a paper check is required, please notify the Human Resources Specialist.
+COS aims to direct deposit all paychecks, however, in circumstances when a paper check is required, please notify Human Resources.

-Update direct deposit information in Zenefits and promptly notify the Human Resources Specialist of changes.
+Update direct deposit information in Zenefits and promptly notify Human Resources of changes.

 Travel Policy
 ------------------